 - Oregano contains vitamins A, C and E, niacin, potassium, calcium, iron, zinc, magnesium, manganese, copper and boron.

-- It’s loaded with antioxidants that helps the body fight off infections.
+- It’s loaded with antioxidants that help the body fight off infections.

 - It contains the phytochemicals, carvacol and thymol, two powerful antimicrobials.

-- It also contains other properties that aids in digestion.
+- It also contains other properties that aid digestion.

-- A cross-section of conditions oregano can help protect the body from include common cold, fatigue, menstrual cramps & PMS, headaches and some allergies.
+- A cross-section of conditions oregano can help protect the body from including the common cold, fatigue, menstrual cramps & PMS, headaches and some allergies.

 Oregano Based Spice Rub Recipe

-This great mix is rich and gives meats a delicious flavor.
+This great mix is rich and gives meats a delicious flavour.
 I use this rub on my salmon sometimes as it helps to mask the taste of salmon, which I’m not too crazy about.
-Mix 2 tablespoons of dried oregano with ½ teaspoon of garlic powder, ½ teaspoon of ginger powder, ½ teaspoon of dried rosemary, ½ teaspoon of paprika and ¼ teaspoon of cinnamon.

-- Mix this rub with 4 tablespoons of olive oil and marinate your meat in it for up to 2 hours before cooking.
+- Mix this rub with 4 tablespoons of olive oil.
+Rub all over your meat and marinate for up to 2 hours before cooking.